KLab-UT/MiCFiG/README.md

   - Inter-genomic refers to interactions between parental genomes (between gene products of maternal ancestry and gene products of paternal ancestry).
   - Intra-genomic refers to interactions within a parental genome (e.g., between nuclear gene products of maternal ancestry and mitochondrial gene products of maternal ancestry).

-Examining the NMT genetic variability between the sexual parental species provides a base for testing the inter-genomic hypothesis: If we find variation in NMT genes between hybridizing species, this variation is likely present in the
+Examining the NMT genetic variability between the sexual parental species provides a base for testing the inter-genomic hypothesis: If we find variation in NMT genes between hybridizing species, this variation is likely present in the genomes of the parthenogenetic species.
- "frozen"\*\*
- genomes
-of the parthenogenetic species.
 If no variation is present in NMT genes between hybridizing species, then a source other than reduced compatibility between the divergent genomes is responsible for the reduced performance in parthenogens (e.g., intra-genomic interactions).

 # Methods
 As a first step in this project, we will be determining whether the parental species have differences in their NMT genes, to determine if there are inter-genomic interactions.
 To do this we first need to determine which genes are NMT genes.